What is Thrive?

 - Perhaps there has been a trauma and the child just simply needs time to be calm and talk and be listened to.

-- It can be a need for time to talk about a change in their lives.
+- It can be used as a time to talk about a change in their lives.

 These situations can lead to many different feelings which may seem overwhelming at times.
 They might include: anger, frustration, sadness, loneliness, confusion or anxiety.